Presidency of Ignacio Andrade

 The presidency of Ignacio Andrade (1898–1899), of Venezuela, is considered to have operated under the influence of Joaquín Crespo, having been consolidated through electoral fraud against José Manuel "El Mocho" Hernández.
 This administration marked the last government elected under the Liberal Party for the 1898–1902 term.

 Following Crespo's death in combat in the same year as Andrade's inauguration, his presidency weakened and ultimately collapsed during the Restorative Liberal Revolution the following year, led by Cipriano Castro.
 Andrade fled into exile in Puerto Rico.

 Background

 President Joaquín Crespo maintained significant influence over the country after two terms in office.
 He had democratized Venezuela by winning clean elections and establishing direct and secret voting.
 He designated General Ignacio Andrade as his successor, who won through voter intimidation with machete threats securing 406,610 votes against opposition favorite José Manuel "El Mocho" Hernández, who received only 2,203 votes.

 Crespo became president of the Greater State of Miranda, intending to return to power through Andrade once his term ended in 1902.

 Domestic policy

 Legislative policy

 On 22 April 1899, a constitutional reform debate began to revert from 9 to 20 states, which was approved despite opposition from 25 legislators.

-Economy
+Economics

 Andrade's government faced economic difficulties due to a decline in coffee prices.
 On 20 April 1899, the Law on Foreign Investments was approved, the first of its kind in Venezuela.